BarnabasSzabolcs/pyquasargui/README.md

 ### Installation:

-This project is available via pip:

-    pip install quasargui
+At the moment this project is just a demo, featuring only a few components, but it will be available on pip soon.

 #### Dependencies: